aghogwarts/DisnakeWavelinkBot/Readme.md

 ``<:emoji_name:emoji_id>``

 ## Note
+Before starting to use this project, here are some things you should note:
+**1**.)
 This music bot uses Lavalink to play music.
-Lavalink is a Java based program.
-You will need JDK 8 or JDK 13 to be able to run Lavalink properly.
+As Lavalink is a Java based program, you will need JDK 8 or JDK 13 to be able to run Lavalink properly.

-Wavelink has been rewritten to support disnake.
+**2**.)
+Wavelink has been rewritten for this project to support the latest versions of Lavalink, and disnake.

-You will need `python 3.8` or above to run this program.
+**3**.)
+You will need Python version `3.8` or above to run this program, anything below version `3.8` will not work.

-The entire music bot operates on slash commands and global slash commands take up to an hour to get registered.
+**4**.)
+The bot mostly uses slash commands for most its functionality, but it also has messages commands.

+**5**.)
+This bot is currently only tested on Linux.
+So if you encounter any issues, please create an issue and report it.

-Lavalink.jar file is too big to be included in the repository, so you have to install it yourself in the directory ``Lavalink``.
+`Lavalink.jar` is not included in this repository as the file is too big to be included in the repository, so you have to install it yourself in the directory
+``Lavalink``.

 Visit [Lavalink 3.4](https://github.com/freyacodes/Lavalink/releases/tag/3.4) to download the latest version.
-Make sure you have JDK 8 or JDK 13 installed.

 Install Lavalink.jar in the directory ``lavalink`` and that's it.
 ## What is Lavalink and how this music bot works??